-Note: those entering the premises for a care or other compassionate purpose should be no more than the minimum necessary to do so. - (ii) clause 8 (work or education), provided that the premises is where the work will take place and such work is urgent and essential; or - Examples: a tradesperson for the purpose of carrying out urgent and essential repairs; a disability support worker, a vet; a person for end-of-life faith reasons. - (d) it is necessary for the other person to enter for the purposes of attending a private inspection of the premises, organised in accordance with the Restricted Activity Directions (Restricted Areas) (No. 8); or - (e) it is necessary for the other person to enter for the purpose of moving to the premises as the place where they will ordinarily reside; or - (f) it is necessary for the other person to enter for medical or emergency purposes; or - (g) the entry is for purposes relating to the administration of justice; or - (h) the entry is otherwise required or authorised by law; or - (i) the entry is for the purposes of national security. - (2A) During the stay at home period, a person who ordinarily resides in the Restricted Area must not enter a premises (at which they do not ordinarily reside) outside the Restricted Area except for one or more of the purposes specified in clauses 7 (care or other compassionate reasons), 8 (work or education) or 10 (other specified reasons).
+- (d) it is necessary for the other person to enter for the purposes of attending a private inspection of the premises, organised in accordance with any restrictions in the Restricted Activity Directions (Restricted Areas) (No. 9), such as an inspection to facilitate property settlements or commencement or ending of leases in accordance with the Directions currently in force; or - (e) it is necessary for the other person to enter for the purpose of moving to the premises as the place where they will ordinarily reside; or - it is necessary for the other person to enter for medical or emergency purposes; or

+- (g) the entry is for purposes relating to the administration of justice; or - (h) the entry is otherwise required or authorised by law; or - (i) the entry is for the purposes of national security. - (2A) During the stay at home period, a person who ordinarily resides in the Restricted Area must not enter a premises (at which they do not ordinarily reside) outside the Restricted Area except for one or more of the purposes specified in clauses 7 (care or other compassionate reasons), 8 (work or education) or 10 (other specified reasons).